clearlinux/clear-linux-documentation/source/get-started/bare-metal-install-server.rst

 ===========================================

-If you’re planning to install |CL| on a drive that has LVM partitions, you must erase them first before using clr-installer.
+If you’re planning to install |CL| on a drive that has LVM partitions, you must erase them first before using the clr-installer.

 Here is an example of a drive (/dev/sda) with LVMs: